Privacy policy

 This privacy notice tells you what to expect when Guardsman collects personal information from you:

-Furniture Protection Plan (FPP) Policy Holders
+Furniture Protection Plan (FPP) policy holders

 We collect your name, address, telephone number and email address in order to register and administer a Furniture Protection Plan that you have purchased through one of our retail partners.
 We process your data on a contractual basis; we cannot provide insurance cover for you if you do not provide this information.